 - Pond complex completed for Glos Wildlife Trust

 - Installation of bat boxes

 - Hedgerow maintenance and planting

 - Weekly litter picking on sites and car parks

 - Tree safety surveys

 - Dormice habitat work on the Old Railway Line

 The CWP Trust Ranger team are very lucky to have help from regular volunteers, some of whom have been with them for more than 5 years.

-Once a month, the Ranger team run volunteer work parties (on Sundays and Wednesdays between September and May) where anyone can come along and help with tasks such as Himalayan balsam bashing, willow clearance from reedbeds, tree and reed planting, scrub clearance etc.
+Once a month, the Ranger team run volunteer work parties (on Sundays between September and May) where anyone can come along and help with tasks such as Himalayan balsam bashing, willow clearance from reedbeds, tree and reed planting, scrub clearance etc.

 If you are over 18, and reasonably fit, enjoy working outdoors, and like chocolate biscuits, then why not come along?